Common Name(s): Snakewood, letterwood, amourette

 Grain/Texture: Grain is straight, with a fine even texture.
 High natural luster.

-Rot Resistance: Snakewood is reported to be very durable and also resistant to insect attack, though it is seldom used in exterior applications where durability would be an issue.
+Rot Resistance: Snakewood is reported to be very durable and also resistant to insect attack, though it’s seldom used in exterior applications where durability would be an issue.

 Common Uses: Inlay, veneer, violin bows, tool handles, and other small turned or specialty objects.

-In addition to its colorful figure, Snakewood is also among the densest and hardest of all wood species worldwide.
-Among woodworkers, it vies with Lignum Vitae as the heaviest wood in the world.
+In addition to its colorful figure, snakewood is also among the densest and hardest of all wood species worldwide.
+Among woodworkers, it vies with lignum vitae as the heaviest commercial wood in the world.